bebop-001/Notes/README.md

 I can't see how to make this work under Windows so it currently builds only under Linux.

+Wed Dec  4 13:21:49 PST 2019
+Added an internal file to keep trak of write-protected.
+Not real file-system write protect but better than nothing.

+Modified title in action bar to show file is modified and readonly/read-write.

 Mon Dec  2 11:34:57 PST 2019
 moved file open/save stuff from main activity to editWindow fragment and split menu items so MainActivity takes care